jeromelachaud/Last.fm-Activities/README.md

 How-to
 -----------
-Edit 'settings-sample.js' file with your LastFM username and API key
+Amend the '/js/settings.js' file with your Last.fm username and API key

 Tools
 -----------